 |Aira Force waterfall|

 Travelling:Leave Aira Force car park and turn right on the A592 lakeshore road towards Glenridding.
 Continue along the beautiful road for approx 1 mile to Glencoyne car park on the right.

 Distance: 35.9 miles Location: Glencoyne, Ullswater Coordinates: N 54.56140, W 2.94969

 |Daffodils at Glencoyne|

 Travelling:Leave Glencoyne car park and turn right on the A592.
 It can be difficult to negotiate the narrow lakeshore road given the fabulous views but there are a few places where you can stop and admire the scenery.
 After approx 1 mile, enter Glenridding village.
-Pass a small garage on the right and 'The Inn on the Lake' on the left and turn right just before crossing the river.
+Pass 'The Inn on the Lake' on the left and take the first right turn just beyond.
 The village car park is straight ahead.

 Distance: 37.2 miles Location: Glenridding Village car park Coordinates: N 54.54397, W 2.94965